Unvanquished/Unvanquished/README.md

 ###CBSE Toolchain

-If you want to mess around with the gamelogic code and modify entities, you'll need the cbse toolchain.
+If you want to build the gamelogic, you'll need the following tools:
-Get it using:

-    cd src/utils/cbse
-    git submodule init
-    git submodule update
+`python` ≥ 2
+`python-yaml`
+`python-jinja`

 Then you can modify the entities.yml file in src/sgame/.
 After modifying the entites.yml file, you can run the generate_entities.sh script o regenerate the auto generated component code.